kengibson1111/tour-of-go/README.md

 ## Lessons

-* stringer - Stringer is an interface from the core package fmt.
-The String() method signature is like the Java toString().

 * EXERCISE (stringers) - pretty straightforward.

 * errors - another interface from the core package fmt is error.
 Many golang functions and methods return an